pypa/setuptools/docs/deprecated/distutils/setupscript.rst

 Now that we can specify dependencies, we also need to be able to specify what we provide that other distributions can require.
-This is done using the *provides* keyword argument to :func:`setup`.
+This is done using the *provides* keyword argument to :func:`~distutils.core.setup`.
 The value for this keyword is a list of strings, each of which names a Python module or package, and optionally identifies the version.
 If the version is not specified, it is assumed to match that of the distribution.